Budenicenses

-The Budenicenses were a small Gallic tribe dwelling in the present-day Gard department, near Nemausos (modern Nîmes), during the Roman period.
+The Budenicenses were a small Gallic tribe dwelling in the present-day Gard department during the Roman period.

 Name

 They are attested as Budenicenses on an inscription found in Collias (Gard).
 A dedication to the god Mars Budenicus was also discovered in the same town.
-The latter is probably a Celtic rendering of Mars Militaris.

 The ethnonym Budenicenses derives from the Celtic term *budīnā, meaning 'troop, host', probably 'troop guarding the frontier' (cf. Old Irish buiden, Middle Welsh byddin 'troop, army'; Late Latin bodǐna 'boundary marker' > French borne, a loanword from Gaulish).

-The town of Bezouce (Gard), attested as Biducia in 1146 CE, is named after the Gallic tribe.
+The town of Bezouce (Gard), attested as Biducia in 1146 AD, is named after the Gallic tribe.